Marin Weekend Family Fun for May 16, 17 & 18

-The Mountain Play kicks off its 100th season with The Sound of Music this Sunday.
+The Mountain Play kicks off its 101st season with South Pacific this Sunday.
+Photo: Ed Smith/The Mountain Play

 Here are our picks for great events and activities for children and families this weekend.
 Find more events for the whole week in Marin and beyond in our Family Events Calendar.